 Located in Russellville, Arkansas, USA, and operating on approximately 40 hectares of land, the plant specializes in the treating of railway ties.
 The facilities include three pressure treating cylinders for oilborne preservatives, with one of them alternating for borate, giving a combined annual treating capacity of approximately 165,000 cubic metres.
 The plant also includes a crosstie and switch tie inspection facility capable of processing 1.5 million ties annually, and a maintenance facility and offices for production and wood procurement.

-For the year ended December 31, 2017, capital expenditures amounted to approximately US\$883,000, mainly for a robotic stacker and the addition of a trimmer infeed deck descrambler.
+For the year ended December 31, 2018, capital expenditures amounted to approximately US\$1.3 million, mainly for wastewater plant system upgrades and a new borate dip tank.

 Cordele, Georgia